ibericode/mailchimp-top-bar/readme.txt

 increase your MailChimp subscribers.

 > This plugin is an add-on for the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).
-> To use it, you need at least **MailChimp for WordPress v2.2.3** or **MailChimp for WordPress Pro v2.5.5**.

 = MailChimp Sign-Up Bar, at a glance.. =

-MailChimp Top Bar adds a simple yet beautiful and customizable opt-in bar to the top or bottom of your WordPress site.
+MailChimp Top Bar adds a simple yet beautiful & customizable opt-in bar to the top or bottom of your WordPress site.

-Using this bar, people can subscribe to any MailChimp list of your choice.
+Using this bar, people can subscribe to a MailChimp list of your choice.

-- A real conversion booster.
+- Guaranteed to boost conversions.
-- Unobtrusive, visitors can dismiss the bar.
+- Unobtrusive, visitors can easily dismiss the bar.
 - Easy to install & configure, just select a MailChimp list and you're good to.
 - Customizable, you can edit the bar text and colors from the plugin settings.
 - The bar can be at the top or bottom of the visitor's screen
-- Lightweight, this plugin aims to do one thing, and does it well.
+- Lightweight, the plugin consists of a single 4kb JavaScript file.

 = Development of MailChimp Top Bar =